ACT — Trinsic

 Direction

 Values are chosen directions for living, not destinations to reach.
-Being a loving parent is a value.
-Having a good relationship with your children is a goal in service of that value.
-Values cannot be achieved and checked off.
+They cannot be achieved and checked off.
 They guide every choice.

 Committed Action